Carpal Tunnel Syndrome: Symptoms and Causes

 Overview

 Carpal tunnel syndrome is one of the most common hand disorders in the USA.
 It is characterized by one or more of the following symptoms in the palm or fingers: pain, numbness, tingling, burning, weakness, clumsiness, shooting electric shocks, and puffy feelings.
 These symptoms occur when the median nerve, deep within your wrist joint, becomes irritated due to swelling and compression by adjacent tissues.
 Several factors can cause the compression like wrist anatomy, metabolic disturbances, overall health, and swollen flexor tendons.
-Treatments can vary according to your severity stage (Mild, Moderate or Severe).
-Most stages of carpal tunnels syndrome can be treated with home remedies.
+Treatments can vary according to your severity stage (Mild, Moderate or Severe stages of carpal tunnel syndrome).
+Most stages can successfully be treated with home remedies.
 More severe stages may require surgery.
-The key to any therapy is early intervention; the earlier treatment begins, the more complete the restoration of your hand function.
+The key to any treatment is early intervention; the earlier treatment begins, the more complete the restoration of your hand function.

 Symptoms

 It is uncommon for the symptoms of carpal tunnel syndrome to begin rapidly.
-But following trauma, such as a sprained wrist, it can occur within a week of the injury.
+But following trauma, such as a sprained wrist, intense symptoms can occur within a week of the injury.

-For most patients this disorder starts very gradually.
+For most patients the disorder starts very gradually.
 Sometimes the progression is imperceptible.
-In fact, most patients attribute initial symptoms to a tired or overworked hand.
+In fact, most patients attribute initial carpal tunnel symptoms to a tired or overworked hand.
 Most often, these initial symptoms appear only while trying to sleep.
-They can include feelings like:
+They usually include the sensations listed below.

 • Numbness And Tingling